 Closeness to home and family

 Many people find the physical closeness to family and the convenience of being at home is important to them as it means that they can be available if help is needed.
-This is true for parents and also applies in the case of elderly care.
+This is true for parents with children and also applies in the case of elderly care.

 The stress of commuting at rush hour in many countries is counterproductive and can lead to workers who are already exhausted and in a bad temper before they have even begun their day.
 Other stresses can be unfriendly colleagues, a poor work environment and constant distractions.
 You are much more likely to avoid a “bad day at the office” feeling if you are in control at home.